nextcloud/news/docs/externalapi/Legacy.md

     The News App updater is improperly configured and you will lose updates.
     See http://hisdomain.com/index.php/apps/news for instructions on how to fix it.

+If **incorrectDbCharset** is true you should display a warning that database charset is set up incorrectly and updates with unicode characters might fail

 # User